 You Don’t Have To Be Everything To Everybody

 At times, I feel carved out by it all.
 My spirit clamped by the locking pliers of time.
 Past, present, future.
 There’s no way to adjust the spacing of these jaws, to extend my existence beyond a certain life expectancy.
 So, I let joy wash over me.
-I’m ecstatic to be alive even as I muster courage to face people who can’t stand me.
+I’m ecstatic to be alive even as I muster the courage to face the world.

 There is no need to ask the rhetorical question: What did I ever do to you?

 The reasons don’t matter, and besides you already know them.

 You gave too much.